reveal/revealjs.com/src/react.md

 #### React everywhere

-If you want to create the presentation contents entirely in React (which you can), then make the Reveal slide deck container (div with `class="reveal"`) the `#root` of your React App.
+If you want to create a presentation entirely in React (which you can), then make the Reveal slide deck container (div with `class="reveal"`) the `#root` of your React App.
 The simplest way is to replace the root `div` in the project's `index.html` with the slide deck container (with contents) and then just add `id="root"` to the container.

 Using the example above, you would replace: